The dwarf hamster: small but endearing

 • Dull or disheveled coat

-If you observe any of these signs, consult a veterinarian specialized in pets.
+If you observe any of these signs, promptly consult a veterinarian specializing in pets.

 Disease prevention